 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studied, and how the study results would inform the development of license requirements.

 Waterbirds would be affected primarily by the loss and alteration of habitats from development of the Project, but also by disturbance and displacement during project construction and operations.
 Such impacts are often treated as indirect effects.
 Direct impacts could occur from the mortality of waterbirds due to collisions with transmission lines and the possible ingestion of contaminants such as mercury or from accidental spills of petroleum products or other substances.
-Cumulative impacts on waterbirds could occur from additional loss or alteration of habitats, including habitat fragmentation, in areas downstream or along the Denali Highway.
-Regional cumulative effects, however, are unlikely to be extensive because the proposed Project is located in a remote area where the primary developments include a few small lodge operations and dispersed remote dwellings
+Cumulative impacts on waterbirds could occur from additional loss or alteration of habitats, including habitat fragmentation, in areas downstream or along the Denali Highway. .

 The results of the waterbird study would provide current information on the occurrence and habitat use of waterbirds in the project area and would, in conjunction with wildlife habitat mapping, facilitate quantitative evaluations of the loss and alteration of breeding and staging habitats likely to result from the Project.
 Quantitative estimates of the number of breeding pairs that could be affected by the Project may be possible for those waterbirds with sufficient data to calculate densities (see Criterion 1.3.6 below).